-DebtHammer is what some call a payday loan consolidation program.
+DebtHammer offers payday loan consolidation programs.
 We don’t provide loans, but we analyze loans and consolidate some of them into one, and offer a flat monthly payment.
 If you have one or more payday loans, contact us for a consultation and we’ll see if we can help get you out of payday loan debt for good.

 Payday lenders can sue you to collect your debt.
 If they win a judgment against you they can garnish your wages.
 Try to negotiate a payment plan with your lender.
 If you are sued, respond to all messages from the court and appear in court if requested.